The June 2025 edition of IALR at a Glance is packed with exciting news and updates! Learn more about…

 “This facility is about more than training—it’s about revitalizing southern Virginia,” Tucker said.
 “It’s creating jobs, fostering economic growth, and building a pipeline of skilled workers who will strengthen our nation’s security.”

-To deliver on this promise of regional revitalization and support to national security, the National Training Center provides intensive, hands-on preparation.
+To deliver on this promise of regional revitalization and support to national security, the ATDM Maritime Training Center provides intensive, hands-on preparation.

 ATDM’s intensive, 16-week accelerated training program provides students with 600 hours of hands-on experience in one of five trades critical to maritime manufacturing: welding, CNC machining, additive manufacturing, quality assurance, and non-destructive testing.
 Training runs on three shifts, mirroring the 24/7 operations of the defense industry.